 Maintaining a healthy weight is a key consideration for good health.
 However, when many of us try to drop a few pounds we go about it the wrong way.
-Victoria Taylor, senior dietician at The British Heart Foundation, lists the most common diet myths and separates the fact from the fiction.
+Victoria Taylor, senior dietitian at The British Heart Foundation, lists the most common diet myths and separates the fact from the fiction.

 Myth 1.
 Skipping meals will save calories